adrianovaladar/checkers/README.md

 ## Installation

-1. **JavaFX Requirement**: Ensure you have JavaFX installed on your system;
-2. **Download the Game**: Clone or download the repository containing the game files;
+1. **Download the Game**: Clone or download the repository containing the game files;
-3. **Run the Game**: Use your preferred Java IDE or command line to compile and run the game.
+2. **Run the Game**: Use your preferred Java IDE or command line to compile and run the game.

 ## Creators